ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 be readily discharged with ``emptyExceptionContext``.

 While this would introduce relatively little additional implementation complexity, it trades off predictability of the type system.
+Moreover, it is possible that there is relatively little breakage due to this.
 The authors are currently witholding judgement on whether this would be a worthwhile addition until a concrete assessment of Hackage breakage is available.

+Another option to avoid forever polluting the language with an ad-hoc special case would be to instead add solving logic only as a means of providing a deprecation
+period:

+1. With the introduction of this change in GHC $n$, a solver rule would be introduced to solve ``?exceptionContext = emptyExceptionContext``, throwing a ``-Wcompat`` warning when it does so.
+2. In GHC $n+1$ this warning would be added to ``-Wall``
+3. In GHC $n+2$ the warning would be enabled by default
+4. In GHC $n+3$ the warning would turn into an error (but one more helpful than the usual insoluable constraint error)
+5. In GHC $n+4$ the solver logic and warning would be removed

 Implementation Plan